Best & Worst Subaru Legacy Years

 • Optional goodies: Driver distraction mitigation and front-view cameras

 These models consistently earn that IIHS Top Safety Pick+ rating.
-Not too shabby!
+Not too bad!

 The Worst Year: 2020

-Now, about that 2020 model… Let’s just say it had some first-year jitters:
+Now, about that 2020 model… Let’s just say it had some initial hiccups:

 • Spontaneous windshield cracks (a Subaru classic at this point)